kbventures/kbventures/README.md

     </div>
 </section>

-<h1>Hi, I'm Ken Beaudin</h1>

-I love finding solutions

-Formerly a business consultant and certified financial planner with 15 years of experience, I am always looking for ways to improve user experience with elegant solutions.
-Throughout my career, I was always good at initiating, coordinating, and executing technical concepts.
+<h1>I love creating web solutions</h1>

+A business professional with 15+ years of experience implementing solutions for hundreds of clients and business partners as a Business Consultant and Certified Financial Planner.
+Frequently searching for improvements, I strive to optimize client experiences with elegant solutions

+I'm Ken Beaudin and I am from Canada.
+As a software engineer, developing elegant solutions while elevating others is what I do.
 Helping others grow is a passion of mine, and I strive to solve problems with the best solution every time.

 Let's connect and grow together!
 See [my website](https://kenbeaudin.netlify.app) for more information!